Femi Fani-Kayode: Early life and education

 Femi Fani-Kayode started his education at Brighton College, Brighton in the UK, after which he went to Holmewood House School in Tunbridge Wells, Kent, South-East England.
-He entered Harrow School in Harrow on the Hill, United Kingdom, and later went to Kelly College in Tavistock, UK, where he completed the rest of his public school education.
-In 1980, Fani-Kayode went to the University of London, School of Oriental and African Studies where he graduated with an LL.B law degree in 1983.
-For his LLM, in 1984, he entered Cambridge University (Pembroke College) where his grandfather (Selwyn College), his father (Downing College) and his older brother, Akinola (Downing College) had all previously read law.
-Victor Adedapo Kayode, Femi's grandfather, had been called to the British bar (at Middle Temple) in 1922 and his father, Remi Fani-Kayode, was called to the British bar (also at Middle Temple) in 1945.
-After finishing from Cambridge, Femi Fani-Kayode went to the Nigerian Law School and in 1985 was called to the Nigerian Bar.
-In 1993, under the tutelage of Archbishop Nicholas Duncan-Williams of Ghana, Femi Fani-Kayode became a Pentecostal Christian.
-He decided to go back to school to study theology at the Christian Action Faith Bible Seminary in Accra, Ghana, gaining a diploma in theology in 1995.
+He attended Harrow School in Harrow on the Hill, United Kingdom, and later went to Kelly College in Tavistock, where he completed the rest of his private school education.
+In 1980, Fani-Kayode went to the University of London, School of Oriental and African Studies where he graduated with an LLB in 1983.

+For his LLM, in 1984, he attended Cambridge University (Pembroke College) where his grandfather (Selwyn College), his father (Downing College) and his older brother, Akinola (Downing College) had all previously read law.
+Justice Victor Adedapo Kayode, Femi Fani-Kayode’s grandfather, had been called to the British bar (at Middle Temple) in 1922 and his father, Remi Fani-Kayode, was called to the British bar (also at Middle Temple) in 1945.
+After finishing from Cambridge University, Femi Fani-Kayode attended the Nigerian Law School and in 1985 was called to the Nigerian Bar.
+In 1993, under the tutelage of Archbishop Nicholas Duncan-Williams of Ghana, Femi Fani-Kayode became a Pentecostal Christian and attended The Christian Action Faith Bible Seminary in Accra, Ghana, where he graduated with a diploma in theology in 1995.